|Industries on the Lagan|

 Lagan Valley Island

-In 1760 Messrs Thomas Gregg and Waddell Cunningham built a Vitriol factory on the island that had been created by building the canal.
+In 1760 Messrs Thomas Gregg and Waddell Cunningham built a vitriol factory on the island that had been created by building the canal.
 It produced vitriol or sulphuric acid which was used to bleach the brown linen white.
 This greatly speeded up the process of producing the linen.
 The island was named “Vitriol Island” after it.
 In 1840 it was purchased by the Richardsons who changed it to the manufacture of linen and thread.
-In 1867 they set up the world famous Island Spinning Company which was world famous.
+In 1867 they set up the world famous Island Spinning Company.

 In 1764 William Coulson established a handloom damask manufactory.
 Damask linen was woven with an intricate pattern and damask weavers were the elite.
 Coulson’s was an early factory – before this most weaving was done in the home.
 The cloth was finished at a nearby bleach yard until 1823 when a bleachworks was built at Sprucefield.
 Between 1823 and 1826, the Coulsons of Lisburn and Michael Andrews of Ardoyne introduced the Jacquard machine (invented by Louis Jacquard of Lyons in France in the year 1801).
 The figured design was punched on strips of cardboard laced together to form an endless chain.
 This machine might be said to be the mechanical forerunner of the computer.
 Coulson’s reputation was for the highest quality linen was sealed when Queen Charlotte, wife of George III, ordered a full set of table linen from them.
 The nobility of Britain and Ireland and other countries then ordered their linen from Coulson’s.